Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Las Vegas and its opponents have gone over the current 46.5-point total in four of seven games (57.1%) this season.
+- Las Vegas has combined with its opponents to put up more than 46.5 points in four of seven games this season.

-- These two squads surrender a combined 48.7 points per game, 2.2 more than this contest's over/under.

-- The average total in Raiders games this season is 47.6, 1.1 points more than Sunday's total of 46.5.
+- The Raiders and their opponents have scored an average of 47.6 points per game in 2020, 1.1 more than Sunday's total.

-- The 46.3 PPG average total in Giants games this season is 0.2 points fewer than this game's over/under.
+- In 2020, games involving the Giants have averaged a total of 46.3 points, 0.2 fewer than this game's set over/under.

 Raiders stats and trends